Why Every City Needs an ADA-Compliant Website

 For additional guidance on ADA Title II, view this ADA Checklist.

-Munibit builds affordable, ADA-compliant government websites designed for long-term accessibility and ease of use.
+Munibit builds affordable local government websites that support ADA compliance and are designed for ease of use.

 Our approach includes: